tc39/proposal-pipeline-operator/CONTRIBUTING.md

 3. The guide on [contributing to TC39 proposals][contributing guide].
 4. The [TC39 Code of Conduct][CoC]:
-   It has important information about how we’re all expected to act and what to do when we feel like someone is not meeting the Code.
+   It has important information about how we’re all expected to act and what to do when we feel like someone’s conduct does not meet the Code.
    We all want to maintain a friendly, productive working environment!
 5. The [TC39 How to Give Feedback][feedback] article.
 6. The [proposal explainer][] to make sure that it is